cswclui/katacoda-scenarios-1/12factor-004/step05.md

 ## Objective
-The objective of this lesson is to create a backing service.
+The objective of this lesson is to provide an example of the *Pinger* webservice using the backing service *Collector*.

 ## Steps